Concepts

 |

-| Flavor | Select a Flavor to define compute resources per node (vCPU, RAM). | |
+| Flavor | Select a flavor to define compute resources per node (vCPU, RAM). | |

-| Data Disk Size (GB) | Allocated data disk size for the database.
+| Data Disk Size (GB) | Allocated data disk size for the database cluster.
 The size is measured in GB, with a minimum value of 20 GB. |

 After entering all required information, click Next Step to proceed to configuring the associated services.